joshholmes/registry/README.md

 In this example, we use the excellent SunCalc node.js module to calculate the sunset time and then build a cameraCommand message.
 Note that we set the timestamp of this command message to the sunset.
 In Nitrogen, a CommandManager executes a command when the timestamp matches the current time.
 This allows us to predeliver these command messages to the device and have it execute them at the appropriate time.
 This is important because many devices for connectivity or battery reasons will not be continously connected to the Nitrogen service to receive messages and this allows us to still have precise control of a device.

 We also set a expires timestamp on this message for 5 minutes after the sunset.
-CommandManagers will not execute commands that have expired so this signals that if the camera for whatever reason does not get this message within 5 minutes of the sunset that it should not take a picture.
+CommandManagers will not execute commands that have expired so this signals that if the camera for whatever reason does not get this message withparkin 5 minutes of the sunset that it should not take a picture.

 ## Getting Started

 There is a free hosted Nitrogen service running in the cloud if you'd like to get started quickly with building a device.
 Go to [https://admin.nitrogen.io](https://admin.nitrogen.io) to sign up for an account and then follow the [first devicewalkthrough](docs/walkthrough.md) to see how to get a device up and running.

-If at any time you run into issues, plesae file an issue with this project or email me directly at [timfpark@gmail.com](mailto:timfpark@gmail.com].
+If at any time you run into issues, plesae file an issue with this project or email me directly at timfpark@gmail.com.
 It is incredibly helpful to know what is hard for beginners to understand so please don't hesitate to reach out.

 To run a Nitrogen service locally: